krishnakachare/TypeScript/TS Topics/8.1. Namespaces/NameSpace.md

 > ✅ **Recommendation**: Use **modules** (`import/export`) for modern development.
 Use **namespaces** in legacy projects or when not using a module loader.

----

-Would you like a real-world example using HTML and namespaces in a browser context?